MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-application-platform.md

 ### Logic Apps

-As with Azure Functions, Logic Apps uses built-in triggers for event-driven processing.
+Like Azure Functions, Logic Apps uses built-in triggers for event-driven processing.
 However, instead of deploying application code, you can create logic apps by using a graphical user interface that supports blocks like conditionals, loops, and other constructs.

-Multiple [deployment modes](/azure/logic-apps/single-tenant-overview-compare) deployment modes are available.
+Multiple [deployment modes](/azure/logic-apps/single-tenant-overview-compare) are available.
 We recommend the Standard mode to ensure a single-tenant deployment and mitigate noisy neighbor scenarios.
 This mode uses the containerized single-tenant Logic Apps runtime, which is based on Azure Functions.
 In this mode, the logic app can have multiple stateful and stateless workflows.
 You should be aware of the configuration limits.

 ## Constrained migrations via IaaS

 Many applications that have existing on-premises deployments use virtualization technologies and redundant hardware to provide mission-critical levels of reliability.
 Modernization is often hindered by business constraints that prevent full alignment with the cloud-native baseline (North Star) architecture pattern that's recommended for mission-critical workloads.
-So many applications adopt a phased approach, with initial cloud deployments using virtualization and Azure Virtual Machines as the primary application hosting model.
+Thats' why many applications adopt a phased approach, with initial cloud deployments using virtualization and Azure Virtual Machines as the primary application hosting model.
 The use of IaaS virtual machines might be required in certain scenarios:

 - Available PaaS services don't provide the required performance or level of control.
 - The workload requires operating system access, specific drivers, or network and system configurations.
 - The workload doesn't support running in containers.
 - There's no vendor support for third-party workloads.

-This section focuses on best ways to use Azure Virtual Machines and associated services to maximize the reliability of the application platform.
+This section focuses on the best ways to use Azure Virtual Machines and associated services to maximize the reliability of the application platform.
 It highlights key aspects of the mission-critical design methodology that transpose cloud-native and IaaS migration scenarios.

 ### Design considerations